Live Sustainably: In Your Community

-Simple ways you can reduce your environmental impact in your community.
+Here are a few simple ways to reduce your environmental impact in your community:

-Mass Audubon’s award-winning Shaping the Future of Your Community program helps communities understand, formulate, adopt, and implement tools for charting a more sustainable future through customized community workshops and direct assistance.
+Mass Audubon’s award-winning Shaping Climate Resilient Communities program helps communities understand, formulate, adopt, and implement tools for charting a more sustainable future through customized community workshops and direct assistance.

 The State-run Green Communities Division empowers the Commonwealth's cities and towns to reduce their energy use and their carbon footprint on the journey towards healthier communities and stronger economies.

 Massachusetts state law allows a city or town to choose the electricity supplier for residents and businesses within that municipality through a process called municipal aggregation or Community Choice Aggregation (CCA).
 When adopting a CCA model, your community has the opportunity to buy more electricity from renewable sources.